moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/outcome-driven-innovation-pilot/topics-and-definitions.md

 ### Measuring Outcome statements

 When [benchmarking]<!--(content/handbook/product/ux/jobs-to-be-done/JTBD-Evaluation-Methods#benchmarking-the-domain)-->, Outcome statements are measured by evaluating the Job Performer’s perception of both the importance and satisfaction of the outcome.
 Combining these two elements allows teams to understand if they are meeting their user's needs and how they should prioritize their efforts.
-At this point, Outcomes can also be referenced as **"needs"**, and we can group them into three categories based on Job Performer responses.
+At this point, Outcomes can also be referenced as **needs**, and we can group them into three categories based on Job Performer responses.

 #### Overserved Needs